Check out this web chat about travel writing and global networking experiences.

 Biographies, works and links of representative Mail Artists. - Biografien, Arbeiten und Links zu typischen Mail Art Künstlern.

-Watch out for the book 'Following Nellie Bly' out in 2021
+Look out for 'Following Nellie Bly: Her Record-Breaking Race Around the World' out in 2021

 Exploring Nature and Society